ff0000-ad-tech/ad-velvet/README.md

 <a name="guides"></a>

-The Velvet Enabler will manage the loading and accessibility to the data set in the Velvet Platform.
-With a few simple steps, you’ll be connected to your dynamic data.
+The Velvet Enabler will:

+- Manage loading Velvet data
+- Making it globally available to your ad

-From there, utilize the extra Date coding feature to help with time specific messaging, layouts and testing.
+From there, use the data-management features to help with time-specific messaging, layouts, and testing.

-### Including Velvet

-##### ES6

-##### Vanilla

-##### GWD

 ### Targeting Data

 Every audience target needs a different message.
 Build the ad to respond dynamically, then traffic an index telling Velvet which state of data to represent.

-(TODO: explain scheduling timeblocks)

 ##### Slugs